Are you thinking of living in Portsmouth?

 Portsmouth offers all the typical eating options you would expect from a big city.

-However, there are also a range of excellent, local restaurants that are sure to please!
+However, there is also a range of excellent, local restaurants that are sure to please!

 TripAdvisor is a great site to discover all of the best eateries in any location.